Mozza’s Caprese Salad

 This Caprese Salad is inspired by Mozza Pizzeria in Los Angeles, California.
 Slow-roasted tomatoes are served atop a bed of burrata cheese, a spoonful of fresh pesto and a drizzle of extra-virgin olive oil.
 Serve this alongside Pasta al Limone and a crisp Aperol Spritz for a delicious Italian-inspired dinner.

-Traditionally Caprese Salad is made with sliced summer tomatoes, sliced mozzarella, a few sprigs of fresh basil, a drizzle of extra-virgin olive oil and a few cracks of pepper.
-She’s a simple salad!
-This salad represents the colors of the Italian flag: red, green and white.
+Traditionally a caprese salad is made with sliced summer tomatoes, sliced mozzarella, and a few sprigs of fresh basil, a drizzle of extra-virgin olive oil and a few cracks of black pepper.
+Simple salad.

 Video on How to Make a Caprese Salad

 1. Preheat the oven to 300 degrees F. Add the tomatoes to a baking dish and drizzle it with olive oil and a few pinches of salt.
-Roast for about 30 to 35 minutes, until very soft.
+And then roast for 30 to 35 minutes.
+As a result, they’ll be super soft.
 Allow them to come to room temperature.

-2. Make the pesto: to a food processor add the pine nuts, garlic, Pecorino Romano and Parmesan-Reggiano.
-Pulse until they’re very ground up.
-And then add the basil and olive oil.
-Process one last time until it forms a pesto.
-Give it a taste test and then add a few pinches of salt, if needed.
-I didn’t need any because the Pecorino cheese can be quite salty.
+2. Meanwhile, make the pesto.
+To a food processor add the pine nuts, garlic, Pecorino Romano and Parmesan-Reggiano.
+Pulse until ground up; then add the basil and olive oil.
+Overall we’re looking for a nice smooth consistency.
+Give it a taste test and then add a few pinches of salt.

 3. Plate it up!
 Add the burrata cheese to the bottom of a wide bowl.
 Add a few spoonfuls of pesto.
-And then the tomatoes on top.
+And then add the tomatoes.
 Lastly, drizzle with some extra-virgin olive oil.

 Tips and Tricks